rdok/7daystodie_mod_third_person_view/readme.md

 ## Pipeline
 > Ordered by priority
-- Support controllers: Use [right on the d-pad](https://www.nexusmods.com/7daystodie/mods/5903?tab=posts&jump_to_comment=143236233) to toggle the view.
 - Hack to go around the issue with equipment not working, or having no animations:
   - Whenever the player uses a such equipment, force the camera back to first person.
   - On next iteration, integrate Gears, to allow the players to disable this feature if they don't want to use it.